taunoe/tauno-env-monitor/README.md

 - I2C Address: 0x3c (Although marking on display says 0x78).

 Unknown manufacturer.
 After trial and error, I discovered my display driver is SH1106.
 Not SSD1306 like Adafruit uses.

+But when I use SH1106 constructor:

+    U8X8_SH1106_128X64_NONAME_HW_I2C display (/* reset=*/ U8X8_PIN_NONE);

+Display will looks good.
+But the AM2320 sensor will not work for unknown reason.
+I2C communication problem?

+Thats way I still use SSD1306 constructor.The fonts does not look nice and on the screen right side has white scratched strip.

+    U8X8_SSD1306_128X64_NONAME_SW_I2C display(/* clock=*/ SCL, /* data=*/ SDA, /* reset=*/ U8X8_PIN_NONE);

 ### Pins